thegcamilo/thegcamilo.github.io/index.md

 subtitle: About Me
 ---

 I am a computer scientist interested in understanding laypeople's perceptions of artificial intelligence (AI) systems and their impacts on society.
-I address these research questions through the lens of moral and legal responsibility, investigating the potential conflicts between the regulation and development of machines and the public view of these new technologies.
-More specifically, my research focuses on capturing laypeople's perceptions of responsibility for AI-caused harms to embed their opinion in normative research and policymaking.
+I am interested in investigating how the power that developers have over AI development allows them to shape the public perception of decision-making algorithms.
+More concretely, I aim to understand how the values embedded in AI research, such as value neutrality and the fallacy of universal benefit, may shape folk perceptions of algorithms deployed in high-risk domains.
+I intend to investigate how these ideologies might help justify unjust social outcomes caused by decision-making AI.

+During my BS and MS, I investigated people's perceptions of moral and legal responsibility for algorithmic decision-making.
+My research focused on capturing whom people consider responsible when AI causes harm to embed laypeople's opinions in normative research and policymaking to mitigate any potential conflicts between folk expectations and AI governance.

-I'm currently pursuing my MS degree at KAIST, being advised by Prof. Meeyoung Cha.
-I'm also a student researcher at the Data Science Group of the Institute for Basic Science.
+I am currently pursuing my MS degree at KAIST, being advised by Prof. Meeyoung Cha.
+I am also a student researcher at the Data Science Group of the Institute for Basic Science.
 I obtained my BS degree in Computer Science from KAIST in 2020.

 ### Selected Publications